MG Software.

 Cursor understands your entire codebase, Copilot works in any IDE.
 Which AI coding tool better fits your development workflow and team needs?

 Cursor and GitHub Copilot both serve the AI-assisted coding market, but from fundamentally different philosophies.
-Cursor is a complete IDE built around AI and excels in codebase awareness and multi-file operations.
-GitHub Copilot is the most widely used AI coding tool with excellent inline autocomplete and works in virtually any editor.
+Cursor is a complete IDE built around AI that excels in codebase awareness, multi-file operations, and the ability to delegate complex refactoring tasks to an agent.
+GitHub Copilot is the most widely used AI coding tool in the world with excellent inline autocomplete and works in virtually any editor developers use.
 For developers who want maximum AI integration and cross-file intelligence, Cursor is the stronger choice.
-For those who value editor flexibility and a proven ecosystem, Copilot remains the standard.
+For teams that value editor flexibility, a proven ecosystem, and enterprise features like IP indemnity, Copilot remains the industry standard.
+The pricing differences are relevant: Copilot Pro costs half of Cursor Pro, which represents a significant saving for larger teams.
+Both tools evolve rapidly and the feature gap narrows with every monthly update.

 Cursor and GitHub Copilot AI coding tools compared